mushipeas/putio_autodelete/README.md

 ## Useage

 ### Running the script:
-    usage: putio_autodelete [-h] [-o OAUTH_TOKEN] [-m MAX_AGE] [-c CONFIG]
+    usage: putio_autodelete [-h] [-o OAUTH_TOKEN] [-m MAX_AGE] [-c CONFIG] [-d]
-                            [-d DRYRUN]

         The script automatically deletes all files & dirs older than X days from your Put.io account.
-Folders with the names in the excluded-directories argument will not be deleted, but their contents will be (if they match the age criteria).
+Folders with the names in EXCLUDED_DIRS in the config file will not be deleted, but their contents will be (if they match the age criteria).
 The OAUTH Token must be present, either as a direct argument or in the config file.

         optional arguments:
         -h, --help              show this help message and exit -o OAUTH_TOKEN, --oauth_token OAUTH_TOKEN
                                 String representing your OAUTH token, resembling:
                                 WARNING: This arg will take priority over the config file.
 XXXXXXXXXXXXXXXXXXXXX
         -m MAX_AGE, --max_age MAX_AGE
                                 Maximum age in days for files/folders to keep.
                                 WARNING: Config file settings take priority.
                                 Default=7.0
         -c CONFIG, --config CONFIG
                                 Config file containing running parameters.
 This can be used instead of any other args. i.e "config.ini" or "/home/config.ini" See README for details.
-    -d DRYRUN, --dryrun DRYRUN
-                            Shows files to delete but does not delete anything.
+        -d, --dryrun            Shows files to delete but does not delete anything.

 ### Config.ini:
 The program can be run with a config file, as:

-    > putio_autodelete -c config.ini
+    putio_autodelete -c config.ini

 The config file should contain the OAUTH Token as a minimum (though this can be separately input in the command line).
 The real benefit is being able to include `EXCLUDED_DIRS` which are folders that will not be deleted.